ezrosent/allocators-rs/info/elfmalloc-performance.md

 The only modifications to the artifact were ones that allowed it to run on our testing setup.

 These benchmarks were conducted on a 16-core 32-thread workstation with 2 Xeon E5-2620v4 CPUs on the Windows Subsystem for Linux (WSL).
+We benchmark these workloads at 1, 2, 4, 8, 16, 24, and 32 threads.
+For the (1-8) thread
+configurations, all use physical cores.For 16 threads, all threads are scheduled on a single socket using all hardware threads.
+The 24-thread configuration uses some subset of the available hardware threads, this time crossing a NUMA domain.
+Finally, the 32-thread benchmark uses all available hardware threads across both sockets.

-### Competing Allocators
+### Other Allocators Measured

 We include two representative allocators to benchmark against.
 We plan to add more in the future (e.g. `scalloc`, which we are having trouble